+Physiology and Disease

+Grade level: Junior/Senior

+Length: One Semester

+Credit: 0.50

-SCI635 (Fall or Spring) Physiology a and Disease Grade level: Length: Credit: Prerequisite: Junior/Senior One Semester 0.50 Scientific Inquiries - Biology, Molecular Genetics, or Organisms and Ecosystems or equivalent, Scientific Inquiries - Chemistry or equivalent and Methods in Scientific Inquiry
+Prerequisite: Scientific Inquiries - Biology or equivalent, Scientific Inquiries - Chemistry or

+- equivalent, and Methods in Scientific Inquiry

 This is a one-semester integrated course that explores the basics of human physiology and the physiological changes that result in nondisease or other physiological conditions.
 Topics include cellular physiology; disorders of the neuromuscular, immune, cardiovascular and respiratory systems; and other disorders of homeostasis.
 A significant student inquiry opportunity is presented through studentdesigned labs.
 The course ends with student-led seminars that detail their understanding of the etiology and physiology of different human diseases and conditions.